 The M.E.
 "Ikey" Devasher Student Support Center houses the administrative support staff and faculty offices.
 On the first floor, there are student study rooms, as well as an area designated for a Mother's Room.
-The Board Room, which was renovated and opened in 2024, is also located on this floor.
-This room is used for Board of Trustees and other meetings, and doubles as a student study area when not in use by staff and faculty.
+The Nelda Faye Ackerman Learning Resource Center is also located on this floor.
 The second floor includes the Heritage Room, a small conference room designed with online learning technology.